someStranger8/TI-84-POC/README.md

-# TI-84-POC
+# TI-84 POC

-Super Smash Bros ported to the TI-84 graphing calculator with multiplayer over 2 separate calculators.
+A simple multiplayer game on the TI-84 graphing calculator